zaneali1/RetroMobilePhones/README.md

 'accepted').
 This program creates a GUI which implements the T9 algorithm with a predictive feature.

 ## Engineering Principles Implemented
-- **Model-View Seperation:** Features such as predictive text, typing and deleting characters are contained in Model classes such as *DictionaryModel* and
+- **Model-View Seperation:** Features such as predictive text and character deletion are contained in Model classes such as *DictionaryModel* and
 *MapDictionary*, while the GUI is built in a seperate View class.
 This supports separate development of the model and user interface layers, and allows easy porting of the model layer to another user interface.